Lorem ipsum dolor sit amet, consectetuer adipiscing elit, sed diam nonummy nibh euismod tincidunt. Learn More

 Sarah Ritter, MSW

-Sarah Ritter is a Senior State Policy Analyst at the Prenatal-to-3 Policy Impact Center at Vanderbilt University.
+Sarah Ritter is a Policy Manager at the Prenatal-to-3 Policy Impact Center at Vanderbilt University.
 In her role, Sarah monitors the development, adoption, and implementation of state policies related to economic security for families with young children.
 She analyzes policy variation and trends across the states and serves as a resource for state-level policymakers and advocates.
 Sarah also contributes to the development of the annual Prenatal-to-3 State Policy Roadmap.

 Prior to this role, Sarah worked as a Senior Manager of Public Policy at a hunger-relief organization, where she oversaw policy research and advocacy initiatives to increase food security and economic mobility for families in Missouri.
 Sarah has extensive experience in community engagement, coalition building, and policy research and analysis.
 Sarah holds a Master of Social Work (MSW) from Washington University in St. Louis and a Bachelor of Arts in Gender, Women’s and Sexuality Studies from Grinnell College.